Morning, Thursday, 24th January 2019

 The seminar will discuss the next steps for promoting efficiencies in the management of NHS estates, in light of the Prime Minister’s call in her speech on the future of the NHS for better use of capital investment to modernise buildings.

-Delegates will also assess further priorities for utilising investment in the estate, as the Government announces funding of £760 million to transform NHS buildings - as well as the potential role of private finance, public-private partnerships and the Estates and Technology Transformation Fund.
+Delegates will also assess further priorities for utilising investment in the estate, as the Government announces funding of £760 million to transform NHS buildings - as well as Project Phoenix and the potential role of private finance, public-private partnerships, and the Estates and Technology Transformation Fund.

 Further sessions consider the progress of implementing the Government response to the Naylor Review on NHS property and estates, which supported the development of local estate plans and looked to set out a strategic approach to key areas of the review by setting up the NHS Property Board - as well as providing additional funding and reassuring NHS organisations that retained receipts from land sales can be reinvested in the NHS estate.